-The members of the Nominating Committee are Leslie Shockley Beyer (Chairperson since June 2020), David L. Bradshaw, and John W. Chisholm (Chairman prior to June 2020, committee member since June 2020).
-Charles G. Curtis was a member of the Nominating Committee during 2019 and until his retirement from the Board in June 2020.
+The members of the Nominating Committee are John C. Chisholm (Chairman since April 2021), Leslie A. Beyer, and Nigel J. Jenvey (since April 2021).
 Our Board of Directors has determined that each of the Nominating Committee members is independent as defined under the applicable NYSE rules and listing standards.
 During the last fiscal year there were four meetings of the Nominating Committee.

-Any shareholder may obtain free of charge a printed copy of our Nominating Committee Charter by sending a written request to Investor Relations, Natural Gas Services Group, Inc., 404 Veterans Airpark Lane, Suite 300, Midland, Texas 79705.
-You can also view and print a copy of our Nominating Committee Charter by clicking on the "Governance" tab at the Investor Relations page of our website at www.ngsgi.com.
-Our Nominating Committee does not have a diversity policy; however, as discussed below, the Committee's goal is to nominate candidates who possess a range of experiences and backgrounds which will contribute to the board's overall effectiveness in meeting its duties and forwarding the goals of our company.
+Any shareholder may obtain free of charge a printed copy of our Nominating Committee Charter by sending a written request to Investor Relations, Natural Gas Services Group, Inc., 404 Veterans Airpark Lane, Suite 300, Midland, Texas 79705 or by visiting the "Governance" tab on the investor relations page of our website at www.ngsgi.com.
+The Committee's goal is to nominate candidates who possess a range of experiences and backgrounds which will contribute to the board's overall effectiveness in meeting its duties and forwarding the goals of our company.

 The Board is responsible for identifying individuals qualified to become Directors, and nominees are selected by the Board.
 The Board takes into account many factors, including being highly qualified in terms of business experience, finance and other disciplines relevant to the success of a publicly traded company in today's business environment; understanding of the Company's business on a technical level and the industry in which it competes; and educational and professional background.
 The Board evaluates each individual in the context of the Board as a whole, with the objective of recommending a group that can best support the success of the business and, based on its diversity of experience and backgrounds, represent stockholder interests through the exercise of sound judgment.

-While we have not adopted a formal policy, our Nominating Committee will consider a Director candidate recommended by a shareholder.
+The Nominating Committee will consider a Director candidate recommended by a shareholder.
 A candidate must be highly qualified based on the factors noted above and be both willing and expressly interested in serving on the Board.
-A shareholder wishing to recommend a candidate for the Committee's consideration should forward the candidate's name and information about the candidate's qualifications to Natural Gas Services Group, Inc., Nominating Committee, 404 Veterans Airpark Lane, Suite 300, Midland, Texas 79705, Attn.: Leslie Shockley Beyer.
-Submissions must include sufficient biographical information concerning the recommended individual, including age, employment history for at least the past five years indicating employer's names and description of the employer's business, educational background and any other biographical information that would assist the Committee in determining the qualifications of the individual.
-The Committee will consider recommendations received by a date not later than 120 calendar days before the date our proxy statement was released to shareholders in connection with the prior year's annual meeting for nomination at that annual meeting.
-The Committee will consider nominations received after that date at the annual meeting subsequent to the next annual meeting.
+A shareholder wishing to recommend a candidate for the Committee's consideration must follow Securities and Exchange Commission Rule 14a-8 or our advance notice provisions contained in our Bylaws.
+Please see "Shareholder Proposals" on page 57 of this proxy statement for further information.